zhanglexander/LecGen/README.md

 ## Motivation

-* this program intended to extract frames from video that may be slides.
+* this program was intended to extract frames from video that may be slides.

 ## Feature